 Strategic tax and financial planning is advisable when deciding how and when to exercise your stock options

 You’ll need to consider several trade-offs and considerations:

 - If you have non-qualified stock options, consider the cash flow implications.
-Weigh the pros and cons of paying for the stock out of pocket versus a cashless exercise after the IPO.
+Weigh the pros and cons of paying for the stock out of pocket versus a cashless or net exercise after the IPO.
 And be aware that at exercise, your employer should withhold a portion of pay for taxes (either 22% or 37%), which will impact your cash flow.

 - Due to the tax treatment of stock options, exercising early can provide big tax savings down the road.
 When you exercise and hold stock options, there are risks.
 If the post-IPO stock price sinks below your strike price, you’re underwater.
 This risk becomes greater for employees who receive grants closer to the IPO as the valuation of the company should be much closer to the target IPO price than early-stage employees.

 - Also realize that while an IPO may seem imminent, things can always change.
 WeWork was on the cusp of a massive initial public offering in 2019 before it was suddenly halted.
 WeWork went public via SPAC merger in October 2021, though the valuation was significantly less.